 One of the toughest things a man can experience in his life is to call into question whether or not he is the biological father of a child.
 The emotional roller coaster can drive a man to irrational thinking and behavior.
 Since the inception of parentage testing, alleged fathers, mothers, family members, and concerned parties now have a reliable tool to help determine a biological relationship between a father and child.

-What is Paternity DNA Testing?
+What is a Paternity Test?

 A Paternity test helps to determine the probability of a biological relationship between an alleged father and child by comparing both the alleged father and child’s DNA profile.